xperseguers/t3ext-restdoc/Documentation/AdministratorManual/InstallingExtension/Index.rst

 Configure RealURL
 ^^^^^^^^^^^^^^^^^

-If you are using RealURL, the good news is that the Sphinx/reStructuredText Documentation Viewer extension comes with a configuration for RealURL.
+If you are using RealURL, the good news is that the Sphinx Documentation Viewer Plugin extension comes with a configuration for RealURL.

 If your configuration is automatically generated (you have a ``typo3conf/realurl_autoconf.php`` file), delete it.
 It